freenas/freenas-docs/userguide/virtualmachines.rst

   enough free memory for all of them to run at the same time.
 This option should be used with caution.

-  When active, the VM :guilabel:`State` changes to :guilabel:`RUNNING`.
   To start a VM when the host system boots, set :guilabel:`Autostart`.
 If :guilabel:`Autostart` is set and the VM is in an encrypted, locked pool, the VM starts when the pool is unlocked.